 We expect to see more collaborative working to help ease the burden on siloed diagnostic services namely radiology, pathology, and lab medicine.
 With better access to data, we have the opportunity to deploy business intelligence and clinical workflow optimisation tools to provide better visibility of cases, and management of resources.

-We are working closely with our new owners, Citadel Health and are now able to offer Australia’s market leading LIMS to the UK, which is the next step in our strategy to support fully integrated diagnostic services in the UK.
+We are working closely with our new owners, Citadel Health and are now able to offer Australia’s market leading LIMS medical system to the UK, which is the next step in our strategy to support fully integrated diagnostic services in the UK.

 2021 will be a pivotal year for Artificial Intelligence